unbounce/styleguide/README.md

     ```

 0. Never use `if x; ...`.
 Use the ternary operator instead.

-0. Use `when x then ...` for one-line cases.

 0. Never use `when x; ...`.
 See the previous rule.